sacccchin/slot_machine/README.md

 Run node server.js in the terminal where the cloned directory is located.

-Open the browser to go the link http://127.0.0.1:8888/
+Open the browser to go the link -  http://127.0.0.1:8888/

-Click the spin button to start the casino
+Click the spin button to start the slot machine.